classgraph/classgraph/README.md

 * The Java reflection API can give you the list of annotations on a given class, but classpath scanning can find all classes that are annotated with a given annotation.
 * etc. (Many other classpath scanning objectives are listed below.)

+**How fast is FastClasspathScanner?** FastClasspathScanner has been carefully profiled, tuned and multithreaded to overlap disk/SSD reads, jarfile decompression and classfile parsing across multiple threads, achieving close to the theoretical maximum possible speed for a classpath scanner.
+Users have reported an order of magnitude speedup when switching to FastClasspathScanner from other classpath scanning methods such as [Reflections](https://github.com/ronmamo/reflections).

-Classpath scanning can also be used to produce a visualization of the class graph (the "class hierarchy").
+**Classpath scanning for class graph visualization:** Classpath scanning can also be used to produce a visualization of the class graph (the "class hierarchy").
 Class graph visualizations can be useful in understanding complex codebases, and for finding architectural design issues (e.g. in the graph visualization below, you can see that `ShapeImpl` only needs to implement `Shape`, not `Renderable`, because `Renderable` is already a superinterface of `Shape`). [[see graph legend here]](#12-generate-a-graphviz-dot-file-from-the-classgraph)<a name="visualization"></a>

 <p align="center">
   <img src="https://github.com/lukehutch/fast-classpath-scanner/blob/master/src/test/java/com/xyz/classgraph-fig.png" alt="Class graph visualization"/>